BenjaminMelanson/unifoilDocs/docs/source/installation.rst

    pip install .

-This command will install **UniFoil** along with all of its dependencies.
+This command will install the **UniFoil interface** along with all of its dependencies.

 .. warning::